Preparing For A Second Baby With A Toddler

 - Finally, Don’t Be Afraid To Ask For Help!

 Are you preparing for a second baby with a toddler?
 Worried about how you’re going to juggle both a newborn and your little one?
-Here we give some tips about how to cope with a toddler and a new baby.
+Here we give some tips about preparing for a second baby and caring for your toddler.

 Welcoming a new baby into your home is an exciting time, but it can be difficult for both you and your toddler.
 You now have an extra little person to care for, and you may be wondering how you will cope with the demands of both.
 Your toddler has to accept that he or she is not the centre of attention anymore, mummy and daddy have to be shared.
 Not easy for a small child who is not used to sharing anything.
 Having a young sister or brother changes the whole family dynamic.